travelping/enit/README.md

 Enit provides a dynamic alternative to OTP releases.
 It is meant to be the successor to [erlrc](http://code.google.com/p/erlrc/).

+Enit is provided under the MIT License.
+In order to build enit using [tetrapak](https://github.com/fjl/tetrapak), simply execute

+	tetrapak build

+in your working copy.

 Dynamic, you say?
 -----------------